alexaibio/teaching_content/Transformers/attention.md

 ## Static vs context aware Embeddings

-The embeddings technics usually applied not to the entire text but to each word separatelly, so in a  phrase each word substituted with its embeddings.
+In reality embeddings are calculated not to the whole phrase but to each separate word in a phrase, so in a  phrase each word is substituted with its embeddings for futher manipulations.

-In such case the pre-calculated embeddings have a major drawback, they do not account for phrase comtext.
+Thus our pre-calculated embeddings have a major drawback, they do not account for phrase context, they are always the same.

 For example in phrases
 - An Apple is a fruit
 - I bought a new Apply phone

 The word Apple will be represented by have absolutelly the same embedding vector, for example Apple[5 0 0 2 0].

 so once we have text and calculated embedding for every single word in a text they are fixed, we are not changing it.

-But as we can see in an example above the meaning of the word might be different depending on the phrase context.
+But as we can see in an example above the meaning of the word (Apple) might be different depending on the phrase context.

 It would be nice to have such an algorithm which will temporarily change word embeddings vectors, adjusting it to the context, i.e. to a phrase that word is used.